David W. Butler High School is located on 74 acres in Matthews, a community east of Charlotte which is a

 Classes in grades 9-12 meet on a 4x4 block schedule with a hybrid A day/B day schedule.
-Twenty-six percent of students qualify for free or reduced lunch plans.
 Butler features Internet access (including wireless access) and various classroom technology, such as LCD projectors and interactive whiteboards along with laptops and iPads, to support teaching and learning concepts.

 Butler offers 24 advanced placement courses, taught by teachers who have completed AP training and AP Syllabus Approval.
-A significant number of teachers have earned National Board Certification with 31 certified, while 38 percent of the Butler faculty holds masters or other advanced degrees.
-Ninety-seven percent of the faculty is fully licensed by the state and over 60 percent have taught for more than 10 years.
+A significant number of teachers have earned National Board Certification with more than 25 certified, while a large percentage of the Butler faculty holds masters or other advanced degrees.

 A strong Career and Technical Education program is in place, with advanced levels in those courses of study.
 The Medical Science and Parenting/Child Development classes provide field experience for students.
 Several classes are offering opportunities for international travel.
 The program for exceptional students is designed to offer a core curriculum using highly qualified teachers in a continuum of services from consulting to self-contained classes for those students who have been identified as having special social, behavioral, academic, or physical needs in accordance with state criteria.
 The Fine Arts department consistently receives superior ratings in state and regional band, chorus, and theatre festivals.
 Students in theatre classes are frequently recognized with acting awards while students in music are selected into auditioned state-level bands, orchestras and choral performing groups.
 Visual arts students achieve top-ranked placement in regional and national juried exhibitions.
 With regard to athletics, Butler students continually earn awards and recognitions, including a number of conference and state championships; and Butler is a past recipient of the North Carolina High School Athletic Association 4-A School-of-the-Year.
 Butler is dedicated to the principle “Scholar/Athlete.”

 Butler offers a wide variety of honors courses in the following areas: English, math, science, social studies, foreign language, fine arts, and Career and Techical Education.
 Butler also offers 24 Advanced Placement courses and all of the teachers have completed AP training.
-Butler has a high number of teachers who have received their National Board Certification .
-In addition, 46% of the Butler teaching staff hold a master’s degree or above.
 A strong Career and Technical Education program is in place, with advanced levels in those courses of study.

 Honors courses offered: